 Can I rid my tap water of contaminants by letting it run?

 Yes!
 Again we turn to Hozalski.
 He says, “Before you drink from your tap, let the water run a few minutes until it’s cold — this essentially flushes out anything that may have accumulated.”
-If you’re concerned about wasting water — as you should be — then collect the water in a can to use on your plants.
+If you have plumbing questions about wasting water — as you should be — then collect the water in a can to use to water your plants.

 Can boiling water unclog a drain?